sowada23/CS365/README.md

 3. **Explore the Projects Folder**:
    - The `Projects/` folder contains additional course projects that build on the concepts learned in the labs.

----

-Feel free to explore and modify the code as needed.
-If you're new to the folder, start by reading the `README.md` files in each lab part for detailed instructions.